 Qubole on Azure Architecture

-The above diagram depicts the high level architecture of a Qubole hadoop cluster on Azure.
-A typical hadoop cluster consists of one master and multiple slaves.
+The above diagram depicts the high-level architecture of a Qubole Hadoop Cluster on Azure.
+A typical Hadoop cluster consists of one master and multiple slaves.
 These machines are launched in their own Azure cloud services.
 All the machines within the cluster are connected to a network that enables communication.
-The software to be installed within the clusters are pre-baked in a image and configured using a startup script.
+The software to be installed within the clusters are pre-baked in an image and configured using a startup script.
 The data to be processed is read from the Azure blob store using storage credentials provided through the startup script.

 This architecture enables Qubole on Azure to: